Max9889/trafficAccidents/planning.md

 ### Problem statement
 The problem to be addressed in within this project is to reduce the frequency and severity of road collisions.
-This will be acheived by using a data set from open data Bristol to map out recent car accidents.
+This will be achieved by using a data set from open data Bristol to map out recent car accidents.
 This should result in a map that shows the areas of Bristol where the most car collisions have happened in recent times which may lead to people taking different routes when travelling.
 This could lead to a reduced number of collisions on Bristol's roads.